ryantd42/NY-Legislative-Git/2023/A3498A-2023/bill.md

  five of this subdivision, in advance, provided however, that  where  the services  covered  in such paragraphs are performed at the same time and place, there shall be only one mileage fee.
+ A. 3498--A  3

   (f) Summary proceeding.
   1. Notice of petition and petition.
   (i)  For  receiving  a  notice  of petition and petition, obtaining an index number when required, entering it in the  appropriate  books,  and return, [fifteen] TWENTY dollars, in advance.
- A. 3498  3

   (ii) For serving the notice of petition on a tenant or other person in possession, [fifteen] TWENTY dollars, in advance.
   (iii)  For  serving  the notice of petition on each additional tenant,